Minimal two-spheres of low index in manifolds of positive complex sectional curvature: The topology of the mapping space

 .1 in

-We are interested in applying this theory to the case where $M = S^n$, the standard $n$-sphere, which we provide with the constant curvature metric, normalized so all sectional curvatures are one.
-Within $M$ we have the prime totally geodesic two-spheres $M_{4\pi}$, a submanifold in which all elements have Morse index $n-2$.
-For $\alpha $ close to one, these totally geodesic submanifolds are also critical points for the $\alpha $-energy $E_\alpha $ and $M_{4\pi}$ is a nondegenerate critical submanifold of Morse index $n - 2$.
-The action of $O(3)$ on this submanifold is free and the quotient is diffeomorphic to the Grassmann manifold $G_3({\mathbb R}^{n+1})$ of three-planes in ${\mathbb R}^{n+1}$.
+We are interested in applying this theory to the case where $M = S^n$, the standard round $n$-sphere with the constant curvature metric, normalized so all sectional curvatures are one.
+Within $M$ we have the nondegenerate submanifold $M_0$ of constant maps, as well as the submanifold $M_{4\pi}$ of prime totally geodesic two-spheres $f : S^2 \rightarrow S^n$, a submanifold in which all elements have Morse index $n-2$.
+For $\alpha $ close to one, the elements of $M_{4\pi}$ are also critical points for the $\alpha $-energy $E_\alpha $ and $M_{4\pi}$ is also a nondegenerate critical submanifold for $E_\alpha $ of Morse index $n - 2$ (although the $\alpha $-energy at points of $M_{4\pi}$ is larger than the usual energy, when $\alpha > 1$).
+The action of $O(3)$ on $M_{4\pi}$ is free and the quotient is diffeomorphic to the Grassmann manifold $G_3({\mathbb R}^{n+1})$ of three-planes in ${\mathbb R}^{n+1}$.
 Moreover the negative normal bundle $\nu_-M_{4\pi}$ is trivial, hence orientable for any coefficient ring $R$.

 .1 in